Section Image

 The village offers a handful of locally owned shops and restaurants.
 The Windsor Diner is a cozy start to the morning, serving hot coffee, brunch classics and seasonal specials, like strawberry shortcake waffles.
 “They make a Reuben and hamburger combination,” Pfister says.
 “It’s more than you can eat for lunch, but it’s so good.”
 Nearby, China Star offers takeout favorites, and Petunia’s is a quaint cafe with cold brew and quick bites.
 At Chip’s Bar, residents unwind with a cold one and occasional live music.

 Big M covers day-to-day groceries and doubles as a deli.
-During the summer and winter, the Windsor Farmers Market is open on Saturdays with locally sourced produce and homemade treats.
+During the summer and winter, the Windsor Farmers Market is open on Saturdays and sells locally sourced produce and homemade treats.
 There are also a few more businesses in West Windsor, including Schoolhouse Creamery.
 “It’s a nice little ice cream place in an old one-room schoolhouse,” Pfister says.
 “There’s always a line out the door.”

 The annual Corn Festival & Tractor Show

-The Windsor Partnership, a non-profit organization, sponsors community events throughout the year, like the Corn Festival & Tractor Show in August.
+The Windsor Partnership, a nonprofit organization, sponsors community events throughout the year, like the Corn Festival & Tractor Show in August.
 “It’s all things corn,” Pfister says.
 Festivalgoers head to Klumpp Park to enjoy corn-based dishes, including cornbread, corndogs and caramel popcorn.
 “We do roasted corn-on-the-cob — that’s the big to-do,” Pfister says.
 “I’ve eaten corn all my life, but when they grill it in the husk over charcoal, it is so much sweeter.”
 The festivities also include craft vendors, a petting zoo and fun traditions like the Corn Huskin’ Competition and Tractor Parade.

 Windsor Township schools receive high marks from Niche